tehrengruber/gtc/cpputil/unstructured/README.md

 - `connectivity::skip_value(Connectivity)` returns the element signaling a non-existent value in a rectangular neighbor table
 - Connectivity needs to be copyable to device and elements need accessible from device (e.g. the neighbor table)

-_Callable_ has
+_Computation_ has

-- one argument for each input or output variable modelling SID
+- one argument for each input or output variable modelling _uSID_

+_unstructured SID (uSID)_ is a SID with the following dimensions:
 - the unstructured dimension is identified with key _LocationType_
 - a possible sparse dimension is identified with a _NeighborChain_ (TODO try implementation)

-### TODOs

-- Need to describe how to skip a value if #neighbors < max_neighbors (some magic number probably)
+- the vertical dimension is identified with `namespace dim {struct k;}` (TODO better ideas?)
+- TODO what to do with extra dimensions?